-Posted December 31, 2012 By: Conan Troutman
+Posted December 31, 2012 at 10:30 am by Conan Troutman

 As the official and unofficial builds of CM10.1 continue to roll out, yet another two lower specced devices, which some may have dismissed as not being capable of receiving such an update, are now running unofficial builds.
 Never let it be said that such devices aren’t well supported here at XDA.
 The Samsung Galaxy Mini and Samsung Galaxy Ace can both now be updated to the latest version of CyanogenMod thanks to XDA Senior Members AntiBillOS and Wayland_ACE, respectively.
 Both ROMS are still in their early stages, so there will be bugs.
 However, there don’t seem to be too many deal-breakers.

-Posted September 2, 2012 By: Haroon Q. Raja
+Posted September 2, 2012 at 05:30 am by Haroon Q. Raja

 The Samsung Galaxy Mini has recently received Android 4.1.1 Jelly Bean in form of an unofficial port of CyanogenMod 10 by XDA Senior Member TheWhisp.
 While the ROM seems to be working fine for those who have given it a shot, there is a problem.
 Due to the device having limited internal memory, there isn’t enough storage space left on the /system partition after installing CM10 to be able to install Google Apps.
 This can be a major issue for many, as most of us rely on Google Apps.
 Luckily, there is a fix for this now, thanks to XDA Senior Member killar_aka_arabu, who has written a script that removes unnecessary apps from the system partition to free up enough space for Google Apps installation.

 To get s. . .
 READ ON »

 Posted May 1, 2012 at 09:30 am by Former Writer